Sammmy1036/shuriken/README.md

 # Shuriken VPN

-**Shuriken** is a fast, lightweight, and highly secure **WireGuard-based VPN client** for Windows, focused on maximum privacy and reliability.
+**Shuriken** is a fast, lightweight, and highly secure **WireGuard based VPN client** for Windows, focused on maximum privacy and reliability.

 Built for users who want strong leak protection, automatic reconnection, and a clean modern interface without bloat.